openstack/openstack-manuals/doc/common/glossary.rst

       attributes as well depending upon the version.
 The most recent and standard version of X.509 is v3.

-   Xen

-      Xen is a hypervisor using a microkernel design, providing services that allow multiple computer operating systems to execute on the same computer hardware concurrently.

-   Xen API

-      The Xen administrative API, which is supported by Compute.

-   Xen Cloud Platform (XCP)

-      An OpenStack-supported hypervisor.

-   Xen Storage Manager Volume Driver

-      A Block Storage volume plug-in that enables communication with the Xen Storage Manager API.

    Xena

       The code name for the twenty fourth release of OpenStack.
       The release is named after a fictional warrior princess.

-   XenServer

-      An OpenStack-supported hypervisor.

    XFS